Knowing & Being Known: a book review

 But Peter ran, Luke says.
 John’s version includes himself in the running.
 Peter had loved Jesus the most boisterously, the most rashly, and he couldn’t believe what he’d just heard but he had to check, just in case, and neither of the men could wait or walk calmly.

-Except they had Jesus’ words earlier, which is life and power in itself.
+Except they had Jesus’ words earlier, which is life and power but they didn’t know that yet.

 Wedged in a tight airplane seat, I tried surreptitiously to wipe my tears on my scarf because I didn’t want the men to get worried about me crying.(“No, no, I’m ok–I’m not scared of flying—everything’s ok!”
 I would have said.)
 But I can’t stop crying about it even now.
 There is maybe no other scene that speaks so powerfully to passion and longing and life than this one–of the men running toward what they couldn’t believe.